 In preparation, 'The Angels 100% Tour' played a private show to 1000 people at a mining installation in Western Australia in late 2012.

-On Thursday, 10 January 2013 it was announced that Doc Neeson has been diagnosed with a brain tumour and will undergo immediate treatment.
+On Thursday, 10 January 2013 it was announced that Doc Neeson had been diagnosed with a brain tumour, of which he died on 4 June 2014.